AI-assisted engineering

-Real-World Math & Design Intent for Master CAD Drafters
+Real-World Math and Design Intent for CAD Automation

 I am here to control geometry, timelines, and money.